cvg/lamaria/README.md

        --output_path demo_outputs/eval_cp
 ```

 *This command evaluates the provided estimate w.r.t. control points and stores the results in `demo/eval_cp`.
 The `--corresponding_sensor` flag indicates which sensor the poses are expressed in (e.g., `imu` or `cam0`).
-Note that the evaluation by default assumes that the estimated trajectory (from the estimate file) includes transformations from the world to the IMU frame.*
+Note that the evaluation by default assumes that the estimated trajectory (from the estimate file) includes transformations from the IMU to the world frame (world_from_imu).*

 To learn more about the control points and sparse evaluation, refer to Section 4.1 and 4.2 of our paper.